CRM

 “Like lemmings off a cliff, we watched one company after another make disastrous decisions about cuts to support during the 2001 tech crash: low-quality outsourcing, unannounced cuts to support channels and hours, big support staff layoffs leaving long wait times and stressed agents,” John Ragsdale, vice president of Research at SSPA, a large and influential industry trade group for technology service and support professionals, told CRM Buyer.

-“This time around we know better: Every change that impacts customer satisfaction impacts the bottom line,” Ragsdale explained.
-“Evaluate how every change made in the name of cost cutting will influence the customer experience: A short-term savings is not worth sacrificing long-term loyalty.”
+“This time around, we know better: Every change that impacts customer satisfaction impacts the bottom line,” Ragsdale explained.
+“Evaluate how every change made in the name of cost-cutting will influence the customer experience: Short-term savings are not worth sacrificing long-term loyalty.”

 Do You Hear Me Now?